here are some of the friends and supporters

 on its own as well as in collaboration with vocal ensembles. this work has taken us to week-long

-projects at places such as the setubal festival in portugal and the cumnock tryst festival in scotland,
+projects at the setubal festival in portugal and the cumnock tryst festival in scotland,

 performing music for vocal ensemble and trombone quartet